Vyral/tony-geraci-recruiting/_posts/2019-11-26-what-can-you-do-to-improve-your-mindset-and-attitude.md

 {% include youtube.html %}

-As a real estate agent, having the right attitude and mindset is important, but being consistent with them is even more so.
+<p style="text-align: center;"><em>As a real estate agent, having the right attitude and mindset is important, but being consistent with them is even more so.</em></p>

 Three of the most important things that successful agents have is confidence, the right attitude, and the right mindset.